 Coaching and Facilitation Skills

-Enabling Self-Organization
+Enabling Self-Organisation

 The Skills Gap: Closing the Distance Between Intent and Execution